A Boy Named Sue 27 Jul

 As my belly bump continued to grow, I began to get the infamous expectant mother questions.

-I am having a boy, I would share.
-Only, when I shared the name we were considering, inevitably eyes would be glossed over and a look of confusion was followed by,
+It’s a boy, I would share.
+Only, when I told them the name we were considering, inevitably eyes would widen and faces would frown.
+A look of confusion was followed by,

 I would explain,